sylabs/singularity-userdocs/persistent_overlays.rst

    SquashFS, ext3, raw.
 -  ``parttype`` determines the type of partition.
 In our case it is being set to overlay.
--  ``partarch`` must be set to the architecture against you're building.
+-  ``partarch`` must be set to the architecture against which you're building.
    In this case it's ``amd64``.
 -  ``groupid`` is the ID of the container image group.
 In most cases there's no more than one group, therefore we can assume it is 1.